VietTitans/PedroNotifier/README.md

 📌 Notes
 Duplicates in url_list are automatically removed.

 You can expand load_data() to load from files or databases.

 Errors during scraping are caught and logged.

-🔄 Future Improvements
+Future Improvements:
-✅ Add/remove subscribers dynamically
+- Add/remove subscribers dynamically
-✅ Add/remove tracked URLs dynamically
+- Add/remove tracked URLs dynamically
-🔄 Web UI or CLI tool
+- Web UI or CLI tool
-🔄 Scheduling via cron job or Windows Task Scheduler
+- Scheduling via cron job or Windows Task Scheduler